-This course introduces the origins and historical development of art.
+Clin/ Credit Class Lab WExp Hours ART 111 Art Appreciation 3 0 0 Prerequisites: ENG 090, RED 090, or placement Corequisites: None This course introduces the origins and historical development of art.
 Emphasis is placed on the relationship of design principles to various art forms including but not limited to sculpture, painting, and architecture.
 Upon completion, students should be able to identify and analyze a variety of artistic styles, periods, and media.

-ART 113 Art Methods and Materials 2 2 0 3

-This course provides an overview of media and techniques.
+ART Art Methods and Materials 2 2 0 3 113 Prerequisites: None Corequisites: None This course provides an overview of media and techniques.
 Emphasis is placed on exploration and manipulation of materials.
-Upon completion, students should be able to demonstrate familiarity with a variety of methods, materials, and processes.

-ART 114 Art History Survey I 3 0 0 3

-This course covers the development of art forms from ancient times to the Renaissance.
+Upon completion, students should be able to demonstrate familiarity with a variety of methods, materials. and processes.
+3 0 0 ART 114 Art History Survey I Prerequisites: ENG 090, RED 090, or placement Corequisites: None This course covers the development of art forms from ancient times to the Renaissance.
 Emphasis is placed on content, terminology, design, and style.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of human social development.

-ART 115 Art History Survey II 3 0 0 3

-This course covers the development of art forms from the Renaissance to the present.
+ART Art History Survey II 3 0 0 3 115 Prerequisites: ENG 090, RED 090, or placement Corequisites: This course covers the development of art forms from the Renaissance to the present.
 Emphasis is placed on content, terminology, design, and style.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of human social development.

-ART 116 Survey of American Art 3 0 0 3

-Prerequisites: RED 090, ENG 090, or placement

-This course covers the development of American art forms from colonial times to the present.
+3 ART Survey of American Art 3 0 0 116 Prerequisites: RED 090, ENG 090, or placement Corequisites: None This course covers the development of American art forms from colonial times to the present.
 Emphasis is placed on architecture, painting, sculpture, graphics, and the decorative arts.
 Upon completion, students should be able to demonstrate understanding of the history of the American creative experience.

-ART 117 Non-Western Art History 3 0 0 3

-This course introduces non-Western cultural perspectives.
+0 3 ART 117 Non-Western Art History 0 Prerequisites: ENG 090.
+RED 090. or placement Corequisites: This course introduces non-Western cultural perspectives.
 Emphasis is placed on, but not limited to, African, Oriental, and Oceanic art forms throughout history.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of non-Western social and cultural development.

-ART 121 Design I 0 6 0 3

-This course introduces the elements and principles of design as applied to two-dimensional art.
+0 0 3 ART 121 Design I 6 Prerequisites: None Corequisites: None This course introduces the elements and principles of design as applied to two-dimensional art.
 Emphasis is placed on the structural elements, the principles of visual organization, and the theories of color mixing and interaction.
-Upon completion, students should be able to understand and use critical and analytical approaches as they apply to two-dimensional visual art.

-ART 130 Basic Drawing 0 4 0 2

-This course introduces basic drawing techniques and is designed to increase observation skills.
+Upon completion, students should be able to understand and use critical and analytical approaches as they apply to twodimensional visual art.
+ART 130 Basic Drawing 0 0 2 Prerequisites: None Corequisites: None This course introduces basic drawing techniques and is designed to increase observation skills.
 Emphasis is placed on the fundamentals of drawing.
 Upon completion, students should be able to demonstrate various methods and their application to representational imagery.

-ART 131 Drawing I 0 6 0 3

-This course introduces the language of drawing and the use of various drawing materials.
-Emphasis is placed on drawing techniques, media, and graphic principles.
+ART Drawing I n 6 0 3 131 Prerequisites: None drawing techniques, media, and graphic principles.
 Upon completion, students should be able to demonstrate competence in the use of graphic form and various drawing processes.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

+None

+This course introduces the language of drawing and the use of various drawing materials.
+Emphasis is placed on

-ART 132 Drawing II 0 6 0 3
+ART 132 Drawing II